scrhartley/freemarker-streaming-poc/README.md

 However, the project was switched to Java 9 in order to be able to use `CompletableFuture#failedFuture` in the example service using Spring async.

-### Easter egg
+### Easter eggs

-Plumb in `ExtraConcurrentFreeMarkerConfig` to get concurrency in templates without having to use async services (alternatively, use an ExecutorService in your Controllers).
+1. Plumb in `ExtraConcurrentFreeMarkerConfig` to get concurrency in templates without having to use async services (alternatively, use an ExecutorService in your Controllers).
+2. Look at `FakeFuturesController` for how to avoid both async services and using Callables directly.
+This implementation uses a special non-concurrent ExecutorService to avoid having to manage a normal ExecutorService.